Glen Donnelly

 Glen Donnelly is a fictional character from the Australian soap opera Neighbours, played by Richard Huggett.
 The actor joined the cast shortly after leaving E Street, and he relocated from Sydney to Melbourne, where the show is filmed.
 He made his first appearance during the episode broadcast on 7 December 1990.
 Glen was introduced as the secret son of series regular Jim Robinson (Alan Dale).
 He came to Erinsborough to meet his father and to ask for money to pay for his mother's funeral.

 The character was portrayed as being independent, mature and strong.
 One of Glen's most notable storylines featured an inappropriate relationship between him and his half-sister, Lucy Robinson (Melissa Bell).
 Scenes between them were edited out by the BBC upon their UK airing.
 Glen also had a romance with Gaby Willis (Rachel Blakely).
 Huggett decided not to renew his contract and Glen departed on 6 February 1992, following an accident which left him paralysed.
-Huggett reprised the role in November 2021.
-Huggett's final scenes aired on 28 July 2022 during the serial's finale.
+Huggett reprised the role in November 2021, appearing until 28 July 2022 during the serial's finale.

 Creation and casting

 In 1990, Neighbours faced "ratings wars" with fellow soap operas in both Britain and Australia, leading to producers scrapping the serial's "goody-goody" image and introducing more sex and scandal in a bid to increase ratings over Coronation Street and Home and Away.
 The change in storyline direction was prompted by Shaunna O'Grady's decision to quit her role as Beverly Marshall.
 The character of Glen was soon introduced as Jim Robinson's (Alan Dale) long-lost, illegitimate son.
 The news causes "embarrassment" for Jim and problems for Glen, who develops an attraction to his half-sister.
+Glen and Huggett's casting were detailed in the 29 December 1990 edition of TV Week.
+A writer revealed that Jim would not welcome Glen "with open arms", but added he was to be a "permanent fixture around Ramsay Street."

 Richard Huggett was cast as Glen.
 He joined Neighbours shortly after leaving his role as Sonny Bennett in E Street.
 On his arrival, Huggett said Glen was "very different" from Sonny.
 Huggett was forced to relocate from Sydney to Melbourne for the role and he revealed it affected his personal life.